 You’ve done nothing today but care for sick children.
 Kudos!
 You are fulfilling your divine role as a mom.
-In this moment, you are “Jesus with skin on” for your children.
+At this moment, you are “Jesus with skin on” for your children.

-Did you know that the Father describes His comfort for you and me to that of a mother’s comfort?
+Did you know that the Father describes His comfort for you and me as that of a mother’s comfort?

 Isaiah 66:13 says, “As a mother comforts her child, so will I comfort you…”

 Therefore, if our Heavenly Father, the Supreme Creator of the Universe, equates the way He comforts and loves us to that of a mother, I believe your mothering is divine work.